 The following are my lucid dreaming ebook reviews.
 I'll tell you which authors are genuinely helpful and will teach you how to have lucid dreams and take those experiences to the next level.
 And I'll tell you which ones I feel are scam artists and have probably never had a lucid dream in their lives.

-It's a little dumbed down and simplified, but the nuts and bolts are all there.
+It's a little dumbed down, but the nuts and bolts are all there.
 I'm sure many people will find this course genuinely helpful.
 It's highly practical, doesn't bog you down with complex terminology, and is very readable.
-On the downside it is expensive.
-If that's not a deterrent for you, I recommend giving it a shot.
-It would suit causal readers with little time to spare but a strong interest in developing the ability to lucid dream.
-(Just beware that, for most people, lucid dreaming requires commitment and is an immersive and lifelong pursuit.)
+It's not cheap.
+This would suit causal readers with little time to spare but a strong interest in developing the ability to lucid dream.
+Just beware that, for most people, lucid dreaming requires commitment and is an immersive and lifelong pursuit.

-Directed Dreaming is a way of accessing your subconscious intuition through your regular dreams.
+Directed Dreaming is a way of accessing your unconscious intuition through your regular dreams.
 You ask questions while awake, and receive answers through your dreams.
 It is not the same as lucid dreaming, but it does share some similarities.
-Namely, it probes your own subconscious for answers to life's questions and involves learning to remember your dreams.
+Namely, it probes your own unconscious for answers to life's questions and involves learning to remember your dreams.

-This 75-page ebook starts by discussing the sort of things you might like to ask your subconscious - like how to attain your dream job or ideal relationship.
-It encourages you to think differently and gain the answers you seek through your dreams via personalized messages and symbols deliberately planted by your subconscious mind.
+This 75-page ebook starts by discussing the sort of things you might like to ask your unconscious - like how to attain your dream job or ideal relationship.
+It encourages you to think differently and gain the answers you seek through your dreams via personalized messages and symbols deliberately planted by your unconscious mind.